Skip to main content

 final_value = lax.fori_loop(start_i, end_i, for_loop_body, init_val)

-Note: This last restriction of functional code shouldn't be seen as a drawback.
-In fact, functional code is commonly considered more readable and a better structured form of the code.
+Note: This functional code restriction should not be viewed as a limitation.
+In fact, functional code is commonly considered more readable and better structured.

 import gymnasium as gym